njw1123/Hetu_doc/source/index.rst

 .. image:: figure/framework.png

-**Hetu** is a high-performance distributed deep learning system, developed by the team of Professor Bin Cui from Peking University.
+**Hetu** is a high-performance distributed deep learning system, developed by the team of Professor `Bin Cui <http://net.pku.edu.cn/~cuibin/index.html>`_ from Peking University (past work targets distributed ML systems, including `Angel <https://github.com/Tencent/Angel-ML>`_).
 The system is completely decoupled from the existing DL systems.
 It takes account of both high availability in industry and innovation in academia, which has a number of advanced characteristics:

 + **Applicability**.
 DL model definition with standard dataflow graph; many basic CPU and GPU operators; efficient implementation of more than plenty of DL models and at least popular 10 ML algorithms.